 (October 1, 2023 – September 30, 2024)

 1269 Café Ministries, located and serves in Manchester

 1269 Café Ministries has been a Christian street outreach for the homeless and those on the edge in Manchester for the last twelve years.
 In 2021, the City of Manchester asked them to be an overflow space for the winter season.
 New Horizons, New Hampshire’s largest homeless shelter is full daily.
 From December 1, 2022, through March 31, 2023, the café sheltered 542 individuals for 7,023 nights in their overnight warming station operation.
 The numbers this year are based on projections, are expected to increase.
 A BCAF grant was provided to help cover operating expenses.

 Behavioral Health & Development Services of Strafford County / Community Partners, located in Dover, serves Strafford County

 Community Partners is designated by the State of NH as a Community Mental Health Center and Area Agency for Developmental Services in Strafford County.
 Their mission is to promote respect, wellness, full inclusion, and empowerment of individuals and their families who experience mental illness, emotional distress, developmental disability, chronic health need or acquired brain disorder.
-A BCAF grant will help their Respite Program so they can assist 15 families in 2022.
+A BCAF grant was provided to help with their Respite Program so they can assist families in 2023.
 The Respite Program ensures that caregivers and families remain strong and receive the support they need while caring for the 24/7 needs of a disabled family member.